-After finishing epic road trip that inspired ‘The Road’, Kerouac went on another trip of self-discovery that reflected on The Dharma bums.
-He was introduced to zen and buddhist philosophies by the poet Gary Snider and turned from the jazzy city lights to mountaineering and hiking.
+Kerouac was introduced to zen and buddhist philosophies by the poet Gary Snider.
+From the jazzy city lights, he turned to mountaineering and hiking.

-‘Victorians in the mountains’ – Professor Ann C. Coley
+4. ‘Victorians in the mountains’ by Professor Ann C. Coley

 Before, the mountains were feared and revered, and avoided if possible.
 Reaching their peak could be either a sacrilege (for one would be bothering the gods) or a suicide mission that took too many lives already.
 Then, European poets and writers turned them into ‘sublime’ sceneries.

-Bonus read: High life and towers of life – Mrs. Aubrey Le Blond
+5. High life and towers of life by Mrs. Aubrey Le Blond

 A pioneer female Irish mountaineer who lived at the end of the 19th century.
 A trailblazer, in every sense of the world, she was advised to live next to the mountains to get purer air as a cure for an illness (something rather common at the time).

-Then she started climbing mountains.
-This was at a time when the British Alpine Club did not allow female members.
+Then Mrs. Aubrey Le Blond started climbing mountains at a time when the British Alpine Club did not allow female members